-- before surgery, to shrink the secondary cancer and make it easier to remove (neoadjuvant chemotherapy)
+- before surgery, to shrink the secondary cancer in the liver and make it easier to remove – this is called neoadjuvant chemotherapy

-- after surgery, to get rid of any remaining cancer cells (adjuvant chemotherapy)
+- after surgery, to get rid of any remaining cancer cells – this is known as adjuvant chemotherapy

-- to slow down cancer growth and reduce symptoms such as pain (palliative treatment).
+- to slow down cancer growth and reduce symptoms such as pain – this may be called palliative treatment.

-Chemotherapy is usually given as a course of drugs over weeks or months.
+Chemotherapy is usually given as a course of drugs over a few months.
 The drugs may be injected into a vein (given intravenously) or taken by mouth as tablets.

 Side effects of chemotherapy